Effects of Hurricane Wilma in Florida: Broward County

 According to Broward County's building construction regulatory offices, the hurricane left at least 5,111 dwellings uninhabitable, including 2,800 condominiums and apartments, 1,441 mobile homes, and 42 single-family dwellings.
 The hurricane also severely damaged or destroyed 170 businesses in the county.
 The Insurance Disaster Assessment Team estimated that at least 70% of homes and businesses in Coconut Creek, Davie, Margate, North Lauderdale, Plantation, and Sunrise experienced some degree of damage.
 The storm severely damaged 69 schools, leaving as much as $100 million in damage.
 Wilma caused approximately $1.2 billion in damage across Broward County.
-Wilma caused seven deaths in Broward County, one of them direct and the other six indirect.
-The only direct fatality occurred when a man was struck by a falling tree during the storm.
-The other deaths were caused by a motorcyclist striking a downed tree, a man being struck by a tree limb while surveying damage, a man falling from a ladder as he was cutting tree branches, a man suffering carbon monoxide after leaving a generator indoors, a man falling through a 40 ft hole in a roof, and an electrician dying from electrocution in Fort Lauderdale.
+Wilma caused seven deaths in Broward County, two by falling trees and branches and one each by a motorcyclist striking a falling tree, falling off a ladder while cutting tree branches, carbon monoxide poisoning, falling through a 40 ft hole in a roof, and electrician getting electrocuted.

 In Deerfield Beach, sand covered parts of State Road A1A (South Ocean Drive) and reached the second floors of some apartments.
 Overall, erosion was extensive.
 At a yacht club along the south side of the Hillsboro Canal, a 40000 ft shed sheltering more than 150 boats worth millions of dollars collapsed.
 About 684 homes were damaged, 100 of which were declared "unsafe".
 In Lighthouse Point, the storm caused $1.5 million–$2 million in damage, which included cleanup costs.
-Officials condemned 355 homes as uninhabitable in Coconut Creek.
+Officials condemned 355 homes in Coconut Creek.
 At Tradewinds Park, many of the Christmas lights to be used for the Holiday Fantasy of Lights became tangled around trees or were destroyed.
-Forty-two dwellings in the city were left uninhabitable, all of which were mobile homes.
+Forty-two dwellings, all of them mobile homes, were left uninhabitable in the city.
 In Parkland, city properties suffered $300,000 to $500,000 in damage.
 Wilma left 65 homes and businesses in an unsafe condition in Coral Springs.